-Supportive care is health care given during all cancer stages.
-It aims to prevent, reduce, and relieve suffering, and to improve quality of life.
-Supportive care might include pain relief (palliative care), emotional or spiritual support, financial aid, or family counseling.
+Supportive care will be specific to your needs.
+Supportive care is health care that relieves symptoms caused by cancer or its treatment and improves quality of life.
+It might include pain relief, palliative care, emotional or spiritual support, financial aid, or family counseling.
 Tell your care team how you are feeling and about any side effects so they can be managed.
 Best supportive care, supportive care, and palliative care are often used interchangeably.